samuellee91/Projects/NBA_Superstar_Analysis/README.md

 - `Donovan Mitchell_join_CLE_analysis_results.csv`
 - `James Harden_join_HOU_analysis_results.csv`

 These CSV files contain the analysis results for different players and can be combined for comparison.
+Example of this is as follows: `Combined_Player_analysis_results.csv`

+*Note: This project can be optimized more to have less hard-coded inputs, ability to add multiple inputs at once

 ---

 ## Conclusion

 This project provides insights into the impact of a superstar joining an NBA team, with a focus on key performance metrics.
 The statistical analysis through **t-tests** helps determine whether the changes in team performance (such as win percentage, plus/minus, and points made) are statistically significant.
-The resulting data can be used for in-depth visual analysis in **Power BI** or **Tableau**, providing a clear understanding of the impact of star players on team performance.
+The resulting data can be used for in-depth visual analysis in **Power BI**, providing a clear understanding of the impact of star players on team performance.